 Older music (pre 2000)

-As well as recording a few other bands and artists, David J did a lot of composing over the years, and created several “demo” CDs of these compositions for his own pleasure.
-Normally these were built up as full band tracks, with David J playing all the instruments, but rarely completed to anything more than ‘demo’ standard,
+As well as recording a few other bands and artists, David J did a lot of composing over the years, and created several “demo” CDs of these compositions.
+Normally these were built up as full band tracks, with David J playing all the instruments, and generally only completed to a rough ‘demo’ standard,